 In 1919, she wrote what was considered to be an anti-war play ‘Aria da Capo. ‘ Since its first production it has remained a popular staple of the poetic drama.

-She also wrote short stories for the magazine 'Ainslee’s' under the pen name, Nancy Boyd.
-These stories mainly concerned writers and artists who had adopted the Greenwich Village attitudes of anti-materialism, approval of nude bathing, general flouting of conventions and a Jazz Age spirit of mad gaiety.
+She also wrote short stories for the magazine 'Ainslee’s,' under the pen name of Nancy Boyd.
+These stories mainly concerned writers and artists who had adopted the Greenwich Village attitudes of anti-materialism, approval of nude bathing, general flouting of conventions, and a Jazz Age spirit of mad gaiety.
 Her 1920 collection, ‘A Few Figs From Thistles,’ drew controversy for its exploration of female sexuality and feminism.

 In 1920, her poems began to appear in 'Vanity Fair,' a magazine with an air of sophistication.
 An editor made note of the intensity with which she responded to every experience of life.
 Unfortunately, that intensity seemed to use up her physical resources.
 As the year went on, she suffered increasing fatigue and fell victim to a number of illnesses.
-Fortunately, she received an offer from the magazine to go to Europe on a regular salary and write as she pleased under either her own name or as Nancy Boyd, her favorite pen name.
+Fortunately, she received an offer from the magazine to go to Europe on a regular salary and write as she pleased under either her own name or as Nancy Boyd.